By Tim Lambert

 In the 19th century amenities in Crewkerne improved.
 The railway reached Crewkerne in 1860.
 Meanwhile, Crewkerne gained gas light in 1837 and a hospital in 1867.
 In 1854 Crewkerne gained a Board of Health.
 In 1894 Crewkerne gained an urban district council.

 In the 20th century, Crewkerne continued to flourish.
 Wadham Community School opened in 1972.
-Crewkerne Museum opened in 1988.
-Crewkerne Museum opened in 2000.
+Crewkerne Museum was founded in 1988.
 Today Crewkerne is an attractive market town known for its Georgian buildings.